balena-io/balena-cli/doc/cli.markdown

 ## help [command]

-List balena commands, or get detailed help for an specific command.
+List balena commands, or get detailed help for a specific command.

 Examples: